studioemma/vagrant-mage2/README.md

 these boxes running you can do so without conflicting.
 The path to the root of your project must be defined.
 And in case you must you can add more memory and more cpus to the cofiguration to avoid sluggish responses when developing.

+The type given in the configuration will cause a specific provisioning script to be used.
+Now we provide `magento2` and `magento2-ee` installations.

 Grunt
 -----